IceflowRE/go-wargaming/README.md

 Go (golang) implementation of the [Wargaming.net Public API](https://developers.wargaming.net/documentation/guide/getting-started/).
 Providing structs and functions.

 This api client is fully automated generated based on the provided documentation of Wargaming.
-This documentation is of a quite worse quality, so manually fixes afterwards are required.
+This documentation is often inaccurate, so manual fixes afterwards are required.
 If something was not corrected, please open an issue.

 ```go
 package main